"When the World's Fair came to South Australia..."

 Adelaide's Jubilee International Exhibition 1887

 'International exhibitions’ celebrated the works of human minds and hands.
-Adelaide’s commemorated the 50th anniversary of the settlement of South Australia, and honoured the 50th anniversary of Queen Victoria’s accession.
-For both reasons it involved a riot of patriotism/imperialism and was riddled throughout with the pomp and jingoism of the period.
-The purpose-built building, the six-month exhibition itself, and the uses and fate of the building complete this collective memory of a now-absent building.
+Adelaide’s commemorated the 50th anniversary of settlement, and honoured Queen Victoria’s jubilee.
+A riot of patriotism/imperialism riddled its course with the pomp and jingoism of the period.
+The purpose-built building, the six-month exhibition, and the uses and fate of the building complete this collective memory of a now-absent building.

 A collaboration between the Architecture Museum, School of Art, Architecture and Design, University of South Australia, the Professional Historians Association (SA), History SA and Crossing Press, Sydney.